stevana/pipelining-with-disruptor/README.md

 the pitfalls of the current mainstream approaches to these problems, let's have a look at what to me seems like the most promising way forward.

-Jim Gray gave a great explaination of dataflow programming in this Turing Award Recipient [interview](https://www.youtube.com/watch?v=U3eo49nVxcA&t=1949s).
+Jim Gray gave a great explanation of dataflow programming in this Turing Award Recipient [interview](https://www.youtube.com/watch?v=U3eo49nVxcA&t=1949s).
 He uses props to make his point, which makes it a bit difficult to summaries in text here.
 I highly recommend watching the video clip, the relevant part is only